HOLE: Homological Observation of Latent Embeddings for Neural Network Interpretability: Homological Observation of Latent Embeddings

+In order to determine the design needs of our interface, we evaluated prior work on explainability and topological analysis of deep neural networks to identify recurring analytical questions that users face when inspecting learned representations.
+The importance of tracking hierarchical cluster evolution (\textbf{[T1]}) is established by prior topological analyses of neural network activations, which show that how class clusters form and merge across filtration scales directly reveals the multi-scale representational structure learned by the network~\cite{purvine2022cnnactivations, wheeler2021activationlandscapes, watanabe2021topologicalmeasurement}.
+The need to assess class separability (\textbf{[T2]}) and cluster homogeneity (\textbf{[T3]}) is established by studies showing that well-separated, compact intra-class clusters in activation space are predictive of better generalization and robustness~\cite{cohen2020separability, verma2019manifold, carbonnelle2021intraclass}.
+Finally, the need to surface outliers (\textbf{[T4]}) is motivated by empirical observations that deployed models frequently fail silently on atypical or poorly-represented inputs~\cite{hendrycks2017baseline}.

+We ground these tasks in the low-level analytic task taxonomy established by Amar et al.~\cite{amar2005lowlevel}, which identified ten primitive operations through empirical analysis of nearly 200 data analysis questions: \textit{Retrieve Value, Filter, Compute Derived Value, Find Extremum, Sort, Determine Range, Characterize Distribution, Find Anomalies, Cluster}, and \textit{Correlate}.
+These primitives form a foundational vocabulary for describing analytic activities in information visualization systems.
 Building upon this foundation, we compose four higher-level tasks specifically designed for topological analysis of neural network activations.
 Each task represents a composition of multiple Amar et al.\ primitives, applied in the context of persistent homology filtration to address the unique analytical needs of neural network interpretability.
 Unlike traditional static data analysis, our tasks operate on \textit{dynamic topological features} that evolve across filtration scales, requiring coordinated application of multiple primitive operations to track hierarchical structure, assess representation quality, and identify anomalous patterns in learned representations.

 \hangindent=0.65cm \textbf{[T1]} \textbf{Hierarchy}: Understand the evolution of class clusters in activation space during the filtration process by tracking how $\Hgroup_0$ components form, persist, merge, and disappear across scales.
 This task composes \textit{Cluster} (identify connected components at each filtration level), \textit{Characterize Distribution} (of component birth/death times), \textit{Sort} (by persistence values), and \textit{Determine Range} (of filtration thresholds where meaningful structure emerges).
-The hierarchical dendrogram reveals multi-resolution organization of learned representations.